oracle-nace-dsai/brooklyn-market-value/README.md

 2 download zipped data from https://www.kaggle.com/tianhwu/brooklynhomes2003to2017 and unzip to your desktop

-3 that csv has columns borough & Borough and address & Address, which can cause confusion, so change those capitolized columns to Borough_, Address_.
+3 that csv has columns borough & Borough and address & Address, so change those capitolized columns to Borough_, Address_ to avoid any confusion.

 4 Also change name of first column to transaction_id